 No matter the inspiration or stated motivation, the root cause for these arguments is always the same: To admit that the “good” version of The Simpsons couldn’t last for 26 seasons is to admit that the greatest TV show ever made is also just another TV show.
 The Simpsons was so transcendently good for so long, but that doesn’t mean it’s immune to the vagaries of inspiration and production that every other show deals with.
 Writers come and go, talent becomes less available, producers shift their priorities.
 But despite all that, people still want to see The Simpsons.
 Ratings for first-run episodes rise and fall, but viewership for the FXX marathon was enough to put that network on the map.
 (Somewhere between Ogdenville and North Haverbrook.)
 And the deal that made that marathon possible was potentially worth billions of dollars.
 Quality be damned, the show remains a cultural force.

 And it also still puts out a few good-to-great episodes every season.
 Longevity can be cruel to a TV show, but it hasn’t eroded the core of The Simpsons: the Simpson family, the city of Springfield, the satirical eye that both honors and ridicules American culture.
 As evidence that these elements of the show remain intact, The A.V.
-Club presents these 10 episodes chosen from the last 10 seasons of the show.
+Club presents these 10 episodes chosen from seasons 17 through 25 of the show.
 (Some of which overlap with this Inventory of great Simpsons that aired between seasons 15 and 20, but hey: A good episode is a good episode, no matter when it aired.)
 If any of the episodes below contradict what has happened in your ideal version of the show, remember Bart Simpson’s sage words to Comic Book Guy: “None of these things ever really happened.”

 “The Seemingly Never-Ending Story” (season 17, episode 13)